Changissnz/selfinterest/README.md

 constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization", how the "serf" is actually a superior fighter and lover to the "knight", et cetera.
-For another example, consider how much influence of hard and soft power the person of status has, and the juxtaposing of this quality of theirs with their compliments and other expressions of virtue-signaling promotes reason to cast doubt on them; it may be believed that their as-is attribute only serves as a cover in order to not betray the malice of their what-is to anyone else,
+For another example, consider how much influence of hard and soft power the person of status has, and juxtaposing of this quality of theirs with their compliments and other expressions of virtue-signaling promotes reason to cast doubt on them; it may be believed that their as-is attribute only serves as a cover in order to not betray the malice of their what-is to anyone else,